 By Clive Sall

-Successful students will arrive in the Proto-Practice Year having defined the context for the thesis design project (the ‘who’, ‘what’, ‘why’, ‘where’ and ‘when’) in module Architectural Design: Direction and described an ideal of their future practice life (the ‘how’) in module Critical Practice: Theory.
-Within these chosen personal parameters, the first term of the Proto-Practice Year provides an intense period of design experimentation, developed through two concurrent modules: Architectural Design: Speculation and the History of Design Methodologies.
+Successful students will arrive in the Proto-Practice Year having defined the context for the thesis design project (the ‘who’, ‘what’, ‘why’, ‘where’ and ‘when’) in module Design Direction and described an ideal of their future practice life (the ‘how’) in module Critical Practice: Theory.
+Within these chosen personal parameters, the first term of the Proto-Practice Year provides an intense period of design experimentation, developed through two concurrent modules: Design Speculation and Design History.
 In this module, which is taught by tutors drawn from the Practice Network, students will explore their own approach to how they design, evidenced and tested through an architectural proposition (a building), and triangulated with contemporary and historical precedent.
-A critical reflection on the result of this module informs the direction of the Comprehensive Design Project.
+A critical reflection on the result of this module informs the direction of Design Thesis, Design Synthesis and Design Tectonics.

 By Alan Powers

-The first term of the Proto-Practice Year provides an intense period of design experimentation, developed through two concurrent modules: Architectural Design: Speculation and the History of Design Methodologies.
-While Critical Practice: Placement examined the relationship between process and product in a contemporary practice environment, this module applies a similar critical lens to architectural history.
+The first term of the Proto-Practice Year provides an intense period of design experimentation, developed through two concurrent modules: Design Speculation and Design History.
+While Critical Practice: Placement examined the relationship between process and product in a contemporary practice environment, this module applies a similarly critical lens to architectural history.
 Asking ‘How have architects approached the task of design?’ it considers the confluence of forces that have shaped form and the resulting design paradigms at a number of instructive moments in history ranging from the ancient world to the present.
 This module culminates in a personal study of an architect from a period appropriate to the student’s critical interests.

 By Clive Sall

-The Comprehensive Design Project (CDP) is the main individual design project in the programme.
-Following on from Architectural Design: Direction and Architectural Design: Speculation, the CDP should integrate the knowledge and skills developed in previous modules into a mature and resolved design proposal, demonstrating progression in terms of scale, complexity and ambition.
-This first of three CDP modules establishes the brief and sets the terms of the experimentation for the subsequent design components; while the ‘where’ must be within the borough, the ‘who’, ‘what’, ‘why’ and ‘when’ could be more wide-ranging in concern, theme and speculation.
+Following on from Design Direction and Design Speculation, this module should integrate the knowledge and skills developed in previous modules so participants produce a mature and resolved design proposal, demonstrating progression in terms of scale, complexity and ambition.
+Design Thesis establishes the brief and sets the terms of the experimentation for the subsequent design components (Design Synthesis and Design Tectonic); while the ‘where’ must be within the borough, the ‘who’, ‘what’, ‘why’ and ‘when’ could be more wide-ranging in concern, theme and speculation.

 By Clive Sall

-A continuation of Comprehensive Design Project: Direction, this component of the CDP builds on the architectural speculations in the first months of Proto-Practice Year, yet with a greater level of attainment.
-The project should demonstrate: maturity in its handling of spatial complexity; resolution of the design ambitions; articulation of a clear critical position; appropriate ethical and aesthetic professional judgement; and sophistication in its visual and verbal communication.
+A continuation of Design Thesis, this module builds on the architectural speculations in the first months of Proto-Practice Year, yet with a greater level of attainment.
+Projects should demonstrate: maturity in its handling of spatial complexity; resolution of the design ambitions; articulation of a clear critical position; appropriate ethical and aesthetic professional judgement; and sophistication in its visual and verbal communication.
 The module provides the framework through which students develop the technical component of the proposition to demonstrate a level of rigour and precision that provides a real-world constraint to the design, and betters it through iteration.
-The CDP project will be exhibited at the LSA Summer Show.
+Student projects will be exhibited at the LSA Summer Show.

 By Lewis Kinneir

-The CDP is augmented and evolved through investigation into how the scheme could be realised, primarily taught through the Practice Network and the range of consultants and specialists connected with it.
-Running concurrently with Comprehensive Design Project: Speculation, the module supports students to carry out advanced investigation, analysis, speculation and testing of appropriate strategies for the use of materials, structures and processes in the development of resolved form, enclosure, inhabitation and sustainability.
+Student projects developed as part of Design Thesis and Design Synthesis are augmented and evolved through investigation into how a scheme could be realised, primarily taught through the Practice Network and the range of consultants and specialists connected with it.
+The module supports students to carry out advanced investigation, analysis, speculation and testing of appropriate strategies for the use of materials, structures and processes in the development of resolved form, enclosure, inhabitation and sustainability.

-For further information on details of the programme, please email Operations Manager Stephanie Rice on email@example.com
+For further information on details of the programme, please email Operations Coordinator George Shaheen on firstname.lastname@example.org